Creditas/kotlin-ddd-sample/README.md

  * `org.springframework.boot:spring-boot-starter-amqp`: enables AMQP in Spring Boot
  * `org.axonframework:axon-amqp`: configures some beans for axon to integrate with `SpringAMQPMessageSource` class from the above dependency

-If you don't want o use an AMQP you can remove this dependencies from the web project gradle file.
+If you don't want o use an AMQP you can remove this dependencies from the web project gradle's file.

 # Tests

-The project doesn't have unit tests yet :(
+`//TODO: Unit tests`

 ### Postman requests

-You can trigger all the operations of this project using the requests inside this json (just import it on your local postman).
+You can trigger all the operations of this project using the requests inside [this json](https://github.com/fabriciorissetto/kotlin-ddd-sample/blob/master/docs/postman_example_requests.json) (just import it on your local postman).

 # Nice to have in the future (backlog)
 - [ ] Include a Event Sourced bounded context or Aggregate